jaranzadi/NNTFWS/README.md

 3. **`floquet_functions.py`**
    Contains utility functions used by `bulk_bands.py` and `search_node.py`.
 This script does not contain any executable code on its own.

+## Folder Structure

+- **`src/`**: This folder contains the source code, including the Python scripts for computing bulk bands and tracking Weyl nodes.
+- **`data/`**: This folder stores the Wannier90 output files required for the computations.
+- **`results/`**: The folder where the outputs of the computations will be saved, including bulk band plots and Weyl node tracking data.

+## Performance Information

+- Running `bulk_bands.py` typically takes a few minutes on a standard desktop computer.
+- The `search_node.py` script, which tracks the movement of Weyl nodes, is computationally intensive and can take several days on a regular desktop.
+It is designed to be run on a computational cluster.
+For instance, on a cluster with 64 cores, this computation takes approximately 12 hours.

 ## Requirements

 The following Python packages are required to run the scripts: